ReveredEye/DnDClassClassification/README.md

     3 - `airflow tasks test dnd_classification_RFModel register_model`

 To open mlflow run the command `mlflow ui --backend-store-uri sqlite:///mlflow.db`.
-Within there, the model to be deployed is `best-DnD-RFModel`.
+Within there, the model to be deployed is named `best-DnD-RFModel`.

 The Flask application to deploy the model is within `flask_app` directory, you can run the app manually using `gunicorn --bind=0.0.0.0:9696 app_predict:app` once you are inside the `flask_app` directory.
 In the `flask_app` directory, first build the docker container using `docker build -t dnd-class-prediction-service:v1 .`.
-Then make the container run using `docker run -it --rm -p 9696:9696 dnd-class-prediction-service:v1 .`.
+Then deploy the model within the container using `docker run -it --rm -p 9696:9696 dnd-class-prediction-service:v1 .`.
 Run `python app_test.py` once the port is opened, the `app_test.py` file is used to test the docker container.